Cody Cannon - Lead Vocals, Acoustic Guitar

 Whiskey Myers makes honest music.

 Loud and proud, they sing about what they know with a refreshing directness and clarity.
 Some call it rebel music, but it’s more like everyday soul.
-Their songs are stories, with characters and situations that are immediately relatable.
-Stories of celebration, mourning, trials and triumph.
-Through the quality of these songs, and their undeniable power in concert and on record, the band has attracted a devoted army of outspoken fans who pack venues, sing the band’s praises online and continue to make Whiskey Myers a growing word-of-mouth sensation.
+Their songs are stories, with relatable characters and situations.
+Stories of celebration, of mourning, of trials and triumph.
+Through the quality of these songs, and the band’s undeniable power in concert and on record, Whiskey Myers has attracted a devoted army of outspoken fans who pack venues, sing the band’s praises online, and continue to make them a growing word-of-mouth sensation.

-What came next was a blur of gigs, songs, struggles, and victories.
-With each show, their natural bond as friends continued to grow into a formidable musical telepathy and with each song they composed, their innate gifts as craftsmen were honed further.
-The resultant sound, so perfectly crystallized on Firewater, is hard-driving and immediate, steeped in the rich legacy of southern rock.
-Often reduced to a one-dimensional stereotype, the kind of music that inspired Whiskey Myers—artists like Lynyrd Skynyrd, the Allman Brothers, and Hank Williams, Jr.—is actually multifaceted and inventive, drawing from country, R&B, psychedelic rock, and string band traditions.
+What came next was a blur of gigs, songs, struggles, and victories: With each show, their natural bond as friends continued to grow into a formidable musical telepathy, and with each song they composed, their innate gifts as craftsmen were honed further.
+The resultant sound, taken to its apex on Early Morning Shakes, is hard-driving and immediate, steeped in the rich legacy of southern rock.
+Often reduced to a one-dimensional stereotype, the kind of music that inspired Whiskey Myers—artists like Lynyrd Skynyrd, the Allman Brothers, and Hank Williams, Jr.—is actually multifaceted and inventive, drawing from country, R&B, psychedelic rock, and stringband traditions.

 In that tradition, Whiskey Myers are grand southern eclectics, pulling in an array of influences and seamlessly mingling them.
 Listeners can pick up traces of everything from grunge to rockabilly in the course of a set, united by Cannon’s soulfully heartfelt singing and Brown and Hogg’s solid, supple foundation.
 On top of it all, Tate and Jeffers intertwine their leads, soaring in harmony one moment, darting around one another in intricate improvisations the next.
-Sure, they’re rousing—just cue up “Bar, Guitar, and a Honky Tonk Crowd” or “Turn It Up” for a dose of pile-driver intensity.
-But they’re range is wide and expanding to encompass touching pleas like “Broken Window Serenade” and the acoustic stomp of “Anna Marie.”
+Sure, they’re rousing—just cue up “Hard Row to Hoe” or “Where the Sun Don’t Shine” from Early Morning Shakes for a dose of pile-driver intensity.
+But their range is wide and expanding, as is evidenced by the inclusion of moving, thoughtful reflections like “Reckoning” and the elegantly arranged “Colloquy.”

 In Whiskey Myers’ world, nothing is off-limits.
 Nothing is too personal, too sensitive, or too controversial to embrace and explore.
 Theirs is a confidence born of a long-standing brotherhood—a closeness that few groups can rival.
+That closeness even extends to their road crew, whose first two members were a cousin and childhood friend of Cannon and Jeffers.
 “Well we all grew up together,” bassist Brown explains.
 “We’re two sets of cousins.
 Some of us have been friends since we were two or three years old.”

-Cannon picks up the thread immediately, adding “Plus, after six years touring in a van together, you know each other through and through.
+Cannon picks up the thread immediately, adding “Plus, after six years together, you know each other through and through.
 We know who we are, and try our best to stay true to ourselves and to our music.”